Causes For Eyelashes Falling Out

 Natural Eyelash Loss:

 The natural life cycle of an eyelash is about three months before it falls out.
 Not to worry though, in just a couple of months your lashes will grow back.
-So it is pretty natural to have lashes fall out every now and then.
+So it is pretty natural to have lashes fall out now and then.
 Just keep an eye out for excessive and unnatural eyelash loss.

 How to Prevent Loss of Eyelashes?